VSP Vision Care

 “For parental leave, we’re not just looking for our females to have leave options.
 We’re also looking at our males to be able to … take leave when their significant other has a child.”

-Carla Crittendon
+–Carla Crittendon

 Director of Compensation, Benefits, and Wellness

-2. Changing Insurance Carriers
+2. Changing insurance carriers

-A quarter of all employees surveyed in the VSP Vision Care 2025 Workplace Vision Health Report aren’t completely satisfied with their current carrier.
-Even those who aren’t dissatisfied with their carrier have numerous improvements they’d like to see with their vision coverage.
+An alarming 81% of employees and 90% of HR leaders surveyed aren’t completely satisfied with their current carrier.2 Even those who aren’t dissatisfied with their carrier have numerous improvements they’d like to see with their vision coverage.

 • 2.
 A better selection of plan options

-• 4.
+• 6.
 More innovative product offerings

 two people getting a prescription from optometrist